 I was hooked.
 Initially just to the piggy publication but it wasn’t long before I was searching through the other comics out there.
-None of the humour ones did anything for me though, I think I was spoiled for life by OiNK!
-It’s certainly the main source of my sense of humour.
-Whether that’s a good or bad thing is still up for debate amongst my friends.
+None of the other humour titles did anything for me though, I think I was spoiled for life by OiNK.
+It’s certainly the main source (of blame) for my sense of humour.

 The following year however, the hugely successful TV series based on those Railway Series books finally got its own comic three years after the show had debuted.
 I remember the excitement of discovering it and, even though at nine-years-of-age I was already a bit old for it, Thomas the Tank Engine & Friends became my second reserved comic at the newsagent.
 Plus, it was my first ever Marvel comic!

 Altogether, between 1986 and 1994 a total of a dozen comics were at various times reserved for me under ‘B45 Boyce’ in the box behind the till.
-To mark the occasion I thought I’d quickly show you the covers of the earliest editions of each that I still own, and touch upon just a few of the countless others I bought one or two issues of, as well as a couple of drawings I was able to get printed at the time, finishing with the comics I’m collecting today.
-Yes, believe it or not I do collect some modern comics, although you’ll see they’re very much connected to these classics.
+To mark the occasion I thought I’d quickly show you the covers of the earliest editions of each that I still own, and touch upon just a few of the countless others I bought just one or two issues of with pocket money.
+There are also a couple of drawings I was able to get printed at the time, and I’ll finish with the comics I’m collecting today.
+Yes, believe it or not I do collect some modern comics.

-I collected Thomas for almost two years before I finally forced myself to move on because I was just far too old for it, The Real Ghostbusters was a firm favourite up to #150 at least and as for Wildcat, well at the time of writing this I’m in the middle of revisiting this particular comic in real time.
-Criminally cut short at 12 issues, its preview issue was given away free with the last OiNK but criminally didn’t last beyond 12 issues.
+I collected Thomas for almost two years before I finally forced myself to move on because I was just far too old for it, The Real Ghostbusters was a firm favourite up to #150 at least and as for Wildcat, well its preview was given away with the last OiNK but criminally didn’t last beyond 12 issues.
 My favourite comic of all time had passed the torch to my next obsession, only for it to be cancelled too.
 This was something that would happen quite a bit to the titles I chose to collect.

-I adored my comics back then and even sent in letters and drawings.
-Two of these saw print!
-I can remember seeing the first (below, left) resulted in a scream from a very young me so loud my parents thought I’d hurt myself!
+I adored my comics back then and sent in many letters and drawings, two of which actually saw print!
+I can remember upon seeing my drawing of Gordon, Percy and Thomas I let out such a loud scream my parents thought I’d hurt myself in the next room.
 As for Michelangelo, I drew him while babysitting my niece one night but a few months later I cancelled the comic’s regular order.
 By complete coincidence, some time later (I remember it was several months later) I bought an issue to read between exams at school and it contained my drawing!

-I wasn’t aware of a Visionaries comic until well after it had already been cancelled, but my fascination with the cartoon and toys was clear and so my parents bought me their annual for Christmas that year.
-Strangely, they bought me it again the following Christmas too.
-(You can now check out the read through of the whole series.)
+I wasn’t even aware of a Visionaries comic until well after it had already been cancelled, but my fascination with the cartoon and toys was clear and so my parents bought me their annual for Christmas 1988.
+(Strangely, they bought me it again the following year too.)
 Other comics I enjoyed single issues of here and there included The Punisher, Marvel’s Bumper Comic, Whizzer & Chips, Super Naturals and umpteen others.

-I moved on to computer and video game magazines for much of the 90s but in the new millennium I’d dabble with certain comics, especially when I found out Babylon 5 creator J. Michael Straczynski was writing The Amazing Spider-Man, so that became the first American comic I ever bought from dedicated comics shops.
+I moved on to computer and videogame magazines for much of the 90s but in the new millennium I’d dabble with certain comics, especially when I found out Babylon 5 creator J. Michael Straczynski was writing The Amazing Spider-Man, so that became the first American comic I ever bought from a dedicated comic shop.

-Fast forward to the present and I’m buying some new series, though not as many as a couple of years back (which included IDW’s now-cancelled Transformers and G.I.
+Fast forward to the present and I’m buying some new series, although not as many as a couple of years back (which included IDW’s now-cancelled Transformers and G.I.
 Joe series).
 Back then I was collecting about a dozen a month, but losing a job at the start of the pandemic put an end to that.
 I’m glad it did though.
-It made me appreciate my standout favourites, so now I’m concentrating on those most important to me and using my new new job’s income to purchase graphic novel collections and back issues of these to add to the continuing new issues.
+It made me appreciate my standout favourites, so now I’m concentrating on those I enjoy the most.

 So, 35 years ago this very day I sat in my house tittering and giggling at a silly comic about pigs, plops, poos and puns.
 Little was I to know what it would lead to.
-Now here I am writing a website where I’m revisiting all of these old comics in real time, enjoying them just as I did decades ago, classing many of the creators as friends, which has been a very pleasant and surprising outcome of all this.
+Now here I am writing a website where I’m revisiting all of those old comics in real time, enjoying them just as I did decades ago, classing many of the creators as friends, which has been a very pleasant and surprising outcome of all this.
 Chatting to them about their characters and stories, hearing them reminisce and bring the inner workings of these wonderful publications to life is one thing, but having them become regular readers of my own work is something I never could’ve imagined.